 "In upcoming releases of Windows, we are advancing security even further with built-in protections to help defend from advanced and targeted phishing attacks.
 We’re also adding more protection for your applications, personal data, and devices and empowering IT with the ability to lock security configurations as more enterprise devices are sent directly to users."

-Zero Trust security, from the chip to the cloud, rooted in hardware.
+Zero Trust security, from the chip to the cloud, is rooted in hardware.

 Microsoft Pluton: The hardware and silicon-assisted security features in Windows 11which include the TPM 2.0, firmware and identity protection, Direct Memory Access, and Memory Integrity protection—help protect core parts of the OS as well the user’s credentials as soon as the device powers on.